LincolnSteinLab/gdc-viewer/docs/install.md

 ## 5. Build JBrowse
 Run the following commands to build JBrowse and the GDC plugin.

-**Note that ./setup.sh prints some errors about volvox, but they can be ignored.
+**Note that ./setup.sh may print some errors about volvox, but they can be ignored.
 It may also take a few minutes.**
 ```bash
 cd <jbrowse-location>
 ./setup.sh